-Through our 10-month learning experience, emerging leaders engage in workshops with community experts working in organizations that create social change.
+Through our 11-month learning experience, emerging leaders engage in workshops with community experts working in organizations that create social change.
 Experts come from grassroots, political, community-based, educational and nonprofit organizations to help participants develop practical and theoretical knowledge about current issues and current models for creating change.
-Our 2020 cohort is now underway.
-We are excited to get to know these incredible women!
+We are now accepting applications to join this program through November 20.

 Recruit, Inform and Empower

 Recruit, inform, and empower a diverse group of advocates to become the next generation of leaders in Central Ohio, who can identify needs for social change and effectively develop strategies to address these needs